Students, Researchers Face-to-Face

 Nduom, who recently joined NINDS as a staff clinician in the Surgical Neurology Branch, was instrumental in getting NIH to participate in Week at the Labs at both sites.
 He first experienced NIH during his residency, when he completed a clinical and research fellowship with the Surgical Neurology Branch, 2007-2012.

 “The collaborative environment and unsurpassed resources made a real impression on me,” said Nduom.
 “I want to do everything I can to make sure that children and the general public know what a fantastic resource they have at NIH.
 Our mission of enhancing health for all people is a vital one, and it is always great to show people the amazing things that we get to do here.”

-After donning lab coats, the Girl Scouts were ready to explore the labs.
-Devine led the scouts on a tour to meet three diverse scientists: Dr. Zayd Khaliq, principal investigator in NINDS’s cellular neurophysiology unit; Dr. LaTesa Hughes, clinical veterinarian in the NINDS animal care and health section; and Dr. Mario Penzo, principal investigator in the neurobiology of affective memory unit, National Institute of Mental Health.
+After donning their own lab coats, the Girl Scouts were ready to explore the labs.
+Devine led the scouts on a tour to meet three diverse scientists: Dr. Zayd Khaliq, principal investigator in NINDS’s cellular neurophysiology unit; LaTesa Hughes, clinical veterinarian in the NINDS animal care and health section; and Dr. Mario Penzo, principal investigator in the neurobiology of affective memory unit, NIMH.

 Khaliq’s presentation, “Feed Me Sugar,” focused on the part of the brain that gets activated when you see or eat cake.
 He discussed how electrophysiology techniques are used to answer his research questions and taught the scouts how to create brain slices, prepare slides and view them under a microscope.

 Hughes spoke about how lab animals are cared for at NIH and helped the students identify different animals and determine why they may be necessary for research.

 In Penzo’s lab, the girls learned how neurons interact with each other to form memories and viewed mouse optogenetics videos.